Subdivision Directional Fields: Subdivision Vector Fields

 \section{Subdivision Vector Fields}

-Our purpose in constructing subdivision schemes for halfedge forms is the ability to work with PCVF in a multi-resolution structure-preserving manner.
-We define $S_\mathcal{V}$ as the Loop subdivision matrix for vertex-based quantities, $S_\mathcal{F^{\ast}}=S_2$ for the half box spline face-based subdivision matrix, equivalent to $S_0$ and $S_2$ in the SEC scheme, respectively.
-For halfedge-based subdivision, we consider and construct three distinct and interrelated operators:
+Our purpose in constructing subdivision schemes for halfedge forms is the ability to work with PCVFs in a multi-resolution structure-preserving manner.
+Specifically, we work with subdivided vector fields on very fine subdivided meshes, that are restricted to low-dimensional fields defined with the coarse control cage, for purposes of efficiency and robustness.
+We define $S_\mathcal{V}$ as the Loop subdivision matrix for vertex-based quantities, and $S_\mathcal{F^{\ast}}=S_2$ as the half box spline face-based subdivision matrix, equivalent to $S_0$ and $S_2$ in the SEC scheme.
+For halfedge-based subdivision, we construct three distinct and interrelated operators for each subdivision level $l$: